zerolfc/laravel-code-challenge/readme.md

 ### The Challenge
 Implement the following functionality by using the official Spotify Developer's API.
 You can create an account [here](https://developer.spotify.com/dashboard/).
 Find out how to use their API in order to fulfill the implementation goals.

-1. Allow your application to communicate with the Spotify API.
+1. Allow your application to communicate with the Spotify API via server-to-server communication.
 Implement Authentication against their API and the retrieval of an access token that can be used for further requests. ([Reference](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow))

 1. When a user searches for any term in the search box (see `index.blade.php`), the result should be three separate lists: one list with matching artists, one with matching albums and one with tracks.